mic006/sleep-when-idle/README.md

 - `systemd` for transition to sleep
 - `rtcwake` to set a time for wake-up
 - `xprintidle` to check user inputs to the X server
+- `pulseaudio` to check for active audio output

 ## Thanks